 Recalled with respect and reverence throughout Charrúa football circles, mention of the player nicknamed Pepe - who had an Italian father and a Paraguayan mother - stirs highly contrasting emotions across the border in Brazil.
 Indeed, the name of this gifted inside-forward, also dubbed el Dios del fútbol (the God of football) during his time in the Italian club game, still sends shivers down the spines of Brazilian fans due to his crucial role in the unforgettable Maracanazo at Brazil 1950.

-“A huge silence descended [around the stadium],” said then Uruguay keeper Roque Maspoli, on the moments after Schiaffino beat Seleção custodian Barbosa to make it 1-1 in the deciding game of that FIFA World Cup.
+“A huge silence descended [around the stadium],” said then Uruguay keeper Roque Maspoli, on the moments after Schiaffino beat Seleção custodian Barbosa to make it 1-1 in the deciding game of that World Cup.
 “In that instant, I knew the Brazilian players had been gripped by a fear of losing,” added the No1, whose feeling was proved right when Alcides Ghiggia popped up to strike Uruguay’s winner 11 minutes from time, to the utter shock and horror of the fans packing the Maracana in Rio de Janeiro.

-“God didn’t want Brazil to beat us [on that day],” said Schiaffino himself, a few years before his passing away on 13 November 2002.
+“God didn’t want Brazil to beat us [on that day],” said Schiaffino himself, a few years before he passed away on 13 November 2002.
 “They used to stick three or four goals past us whenever we played them in friendlies,” added a player whose subtle skills have, somewhat unfairly, been overshadowed in accounts of that 1950 triumph by the garra charrúa (Uruguayan grit) of captain Obdulio Varela.

 “I’ll run around, once you start passing to my feet the way I give the ball to you,” was Schiaffino’s riposte to his skipper during said match, after Varela had urged a greater level of exertion from the attacker, who was subsequently crowned the tournament’s best player.

-In total, spanning the 1950 and 1954 FIFA World Cups, Pepe made nine appearances for Uruguay at the global finals and scored five goals.
+In total, spanning the 1950 and 1954 World Cups, Pepe made nine appearances for Uruguay at the global finals and scored five goals.
 Curiously, he would later pull on the shirt of the Italian national team, for whom he played in two qualifying matches for Sweden 1958.

 Destiny plays its part